 We already have over 100 businesses, coaches and clinicians using our platform with great success to provide enhanced resilience and wellbeing training that takes advantage of understanding neural mechanics.
 Interested in joining?

 Coaches & clinicians – Our platform augments your services by expanding the attention that you can provide to your clients.
-We have a workshop on 22 August in Melbourne specifically for coaches & clinicians where you will learn about the program content, the platform, and how you can use technology to advance your practice.
+Check out our online workshop, created specifically for coaches & clinicians, where you will learn about the program content, the platform, and how you can use technology to advance your practice.
 Click here to read more and sign up.